otagobioinformaticsspringschool/2022-obss-day4/_episodes/02-demultiplex-and-trimming.md

 The `trimmed/` subfolder has the fastq sequence files from which primers and barcode sequences have been removed.
 There is now one for each sample.
 The `fastq/` folder has the fastq sequence files files, in which each file has taken the corresponding trimmed file and run a quality filter and removed any sequences below the minimum length.
 The fasta files in the `fasta/` are from the fastq files, from which any quality information has been removed.

-In the terminal, we will have a peak at each of these files:
+In the terminal, we will have a peek at each of these files:

 ```bash
 $ cd ../data/trimmed